jamesfmackenzie/jamesfmackenzie.github.io/_posts/2020-05-31-the-lenova-m93p-is-a-great-small-form-factor-emulation-pc.md

 Dreamcast | Perfect | The Redream emulator will give you full speed gameplay even with a 720p upscale.
 Other Dreamcast emulators do not run full speed on this hardware
 Gamecube/Wii | Great | Full speed emulation at native resolution.
 Higher resolution settings will cause slowdown in some games
 Saturn | Good | 2D games run perfectly at full speed.
-3D games like Sega Rally or Panzer Dragoon can stutter PlayStation 2 | OK | Some games run full speed, but graphically intensive games like God of War or Gran Turismo 4 only manage 70-80% which makes gameplay feel sluggish
+3D games like Sega Rally or Panzer Dragoon can stutter PlayStation 2 | OK | Some games run full speed, but graphically intensive games like God of War or Gran Turismo 4 only manage 70-80% speed which makes gameplay feel sluggish

 ### Upgrade Options

 There's space inside for one 2.5" SATA HDD.
-My unit arrived with a 500GB, 7200rpm drive - but you could easily upgrade to SSD
+My unit arrived with a 500GB, 7200rpm drive - but you could easily upgrade to SSD.
 Max memory is 16GB (2x 8GB PC3-12800 DDR3 SODIMMs).
-My unit arrived with 8GB which is more than enough for retrogaming - with the possible exception of Cemu
+My unit arrived with 8GB which is more than enough for retrogaming.

 You can upgrade the CPU.
 Standard upgrade options are the Core i7-4765T (4 cores @2.0GHz) and the Core i7-4785T (4 cores @2.2GHz).
 Some Xeon CPUs are compatible too.
 Find the full parts list <a href="https://download.lenovo.com/parts/ThinkCentre/m93_m93p_tiny_07012016.pdf" target="_blank">here</a>.